Twisted Issues: Releases

 The VHS version of Twisted Issues has been long unavailable.
 A limited edition DVD (313 copies made) of Twisted Issues is sold from the filmmaker's website.

-In 2013, Don Abendroth of The Video Pharmacy released a limited edition (25 copies) of Twisted Issues that included a tiny bloody skateboard and TV set, as well as the soundtrack on cassette, and a new printing of the original booklet.
+In 2013, Don Abendroth of The Video Pharmacy released a limited edition (25 copies) of Twisted Issues on VHS.
+It includes a tiny blood spattered skateboard and TV set, as well as the soundtrack on cassette, and a new printing of the original booklet.
+In 2025 a Blu-ray release was made with Vinegar Syndrome.